-Prior to mitigation, there would be significant operation-period impacts to Palmdale Hills Trail (all Build Alternatives), Acton Community Trail (E1, E1A, E2, and E2A), Littlerock Trail (all Build Alternatives), Vasquez Rocks Natural Area (Refined SR14, SR14A), Sun Valley Pool/Sun Valley Park and Recreation Center (Refined SR14, SR14A, E1 and E1A), and Roscoe Elementary School (Refined SR14, SR14A, E1, and E1A).
+Prior to mitigation, there would be significant operation-period impacts to Palmdale Hills Trail (all Build Alternatives), Acton Community Trail (E1, E1A, E2, and E2A), Littlerock Trail (all Build Alternatives), Vasquez Rocks Natural Area (Refined SR14, SR14A), Lang Station Open Space at Bee Canyon (Refined SR14 and SR14A), Sun Valley Pool/Sun Valley Park and Recreation Center (Refined SR14, SR14A, E1 and E1A), and Roscoe Elementary School (Refined SR14, SR14A, E1, and E1A).
 Project operation could affect park use or character but would not involve additional safety hazards to children; additionally, these effects would be adequately minimized with implementation of mitigation measures.